Are abdominal pains during pregnancy normal?

 Braxton hicks contractions

-There are a few symptoms that you should keep an eye out for that could be more cause for concern.
-We’ll cover all these signs and what they might mean below; however, please do bear in mind that you may not have all the symptoms listed, so if you are ever unsure, it’s always best to get checked over.
+There are a few symptoms that you should watch out for that could be a sign of something more serious.
+We’ll cover all these signs and what they might mean below, but bear in mind that you might not experience all of the symptoms listed.
+It’s always best to stay on the safe side, so get in touch with your doctor or midwife if you’re not sure.

 Ectopic pregnancy

-• pain felt in the tip of your shoulder
+• pain in the tip of your shoulder or neck

 Miscarriage